brrcrites/graph-coloring/README.md

     map<string,vector<string> >
 A map of the node, to the list of nodes connected to it

-    Graph()
+    Dsatur(input_graph)
-Creates a new graph with no nodes/edges and uses default DSATUR coloring algorithm
+Takes in a graph and can be used to call color function

     add_node(string new_node)
 Creates a node <new_node> in the graph with no edges